infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 - Quick identification through observation & testing, of eating disorders, allergies and medical issues
 - Response guidelines for children identified as below age benchmarks including menu upgrades, special diets and expert consultations

-## The child's development around food
+## Facilitating child's development around food
 - Children self regulate quantity of food and see the impact of feedback provided on food quality/diversity
 - Children exposed to diverse types of foods and cuisines
 - Children taught about  the food cycle from purchase to waste disposal